The Lord's Taverners was founded in 1950 and has a proud history supported by its members and stars from the world of sport and entertainment.

 What happened next?

 By September 1950 the club had more than 70 members, including the broadcaster John Snagge and cricketer Jack Hobbs.
-Esteemed actor, John Mills, took on the role of President and HRH The Duke of Edinburgh was delighted to become the Patron and Twelfth Man (a position he holds to this day).
+Esteemed actor, John Mills, took on the role of President and HRH The Duke of Edinburgh was delighted to become the Patron and Twelfth Man.
 The club began to raise money and the first charitable contributions to the National Playing Fields Association were made.

 The creation of the Lord’s Taverners cricket team soon followed and in 1952 the first fixture took place against Hertfordshire’s Bishops Stortford Cricket Club.
 The ‘Taverners XI’, a quirky mix of former Test cricketers, county stalwarts and entertainers remains an enthusiastic team today, with several matches taking place across the UK and abroad each year.

 The eclectic blend of members from the world of show business and cricket continued to grow, with the likes of John Arlott, Brian Johnston and Sir Pelham Warner all joining the ‘Tavs’, providing the basis for regular fundraising events.

 This initial enthusiasm quickly led to the first committee meeting on 3 July 1950 at the Comedy Theatre (now the Harold Pinter Theatre where a plaque commemorates the event) and the Lord’s Taverners club was born.